mhucka/dcons/contents/ndn-synopsis.md

 The following list of materials, in the order given here, may help readers become more familiar with NDN.

-1. Kurose's paper focuses on cache modeling, but the text through section 2.3 provides a nice, high-level summary of past network architectures and the architecture implied by NDN [@Kurose2014-ur].
+1. Edens and Scott's 2017 article in IEEE Spectrum [@Edens2017-mx] is an excellent, non-technical and highly readable overview of content-centric networking.
+Though the authors scarcely mention NDN by name, everything they describe is true of NDN.
+2. The survey by Xylomenos et al. [@Xylomenos2014-pp] is one of the best and most understandable, moderately-technical explanations of information-centric networking in general.
+It covers several efforts including NDN, and while it is slightly dated (being published in 2014), it is still worth reading to understand the context of NDN.
-2. Jacobson et al.'s 2012 CACM paper is slightly out of date with respect to the state of NDN today, but it is a good and concise explanation of all the essential elements of NDN [@Jacobson2012-jc].
+3. Jacobson et al.'s 2012 CACM paper is slightly out of date with respect to the state of NDN today, but it is a good and concise explanation of all the essential components of the NDN architecture [@Jacobson2012-jc].
-3. Saxena et al.'s 2016 paper is the most comprehensive survey of work in NDN so far [@Saxena2016-nf].
+4. Saxena et al.'s 2016 paper is the most comprehensive survey of work on NDN so far [@Saxena2016-nf].
 It gathers into one place a summary and references to work on all aspects of NDN, and provides helpful taxonomies of different areas of work.
-(Note that the abstract may leave a poor impression, but the rest of the paper is considerably better.)
+(Note that the abstract may leave a poor impression about the quality of the writing, but the rest of the paper is considerably better.)
-4. The paper by Yu et al. explains in much better detail how security and trust are expected to work in NDN [@Yu2015-gz].
+5. The paper by Yu et al. explains in good detail how security and trust are expected to work in NDN [@Yu2015-gz].
+6. The IETF Internet Draft document [draft-rahman-icnrg-deployment-guidelines-00](https://tools.ietf.org/html/draft-irtf-icnrg-deployment-guidelines-00) from the Information-Centric Networking Research Group [@Rahman2018-al] provides the most up-to-date description of potential deployment scenarios for NDN.

 # References